Photo courtesy of Menachem Daum

 On the day after Purim, I met Daum at J2 Pizza across from Gravesend Park hoping to find out what changes he has seen take place in the Haredi communities over the years and to learn about his life as a film director living in Haredi Boro Park.

-Still from Hiding and Seeking, Courtesy of Menachem Daum
+Still from Hiding and Seeking, courtesy of Menachem Daum

 Daum was born in a displaced persons camp near Munich in 1946 to parents who had both lost spouses and sons in the Holocaust.
 “Before the war, my parents never would’ve never gotten married [to each other]; they were from different social classes,” he said.
 His father went to a yeshiva while his mother went to Polish public school.
 But after the war, things changed, and couples who otherwise wouldn’t have gotten together were desperate to start a new life.
 “Hitler was the matchmaker,” Daum quipped.